Estimating Guest Counts for Your Wedding or Event

 Oh, guest count!
 This seemingly simple task is sometimes a tricky assignment, whether you’re planning a wedding reception or a corporate event.
 No matter what type of event you’re planning, guest count is hugely important for your caterer, your venue and general planning.
 Think about it this way—if you estimate too many people, you’ll lose out on money you could spend on other aspects of your event.
-Even worse – if you estimate too few guests, your guests may leave a little hungry with fewer appetizers in their bellies.
+Even worse, though—if you estimate too few guests, your guests may leave a little hungry with fewer appetizers in their bellies.

 1. Send RSVP Cards